-This part of the guide, chapters 14 - 19, provides guidance on race equality for external suppliers that are doing business with local authorities (see the glossary), or wish to do so.
-It is written for firms of all sizes, in the private and voluntary sectors.
+This part of the guide, chapters 14 - 19, provides guidance on race equality for external suppliers who are doing business with public authorities (see the glossary), or wish to do so.
+It is written for firms25 of all sizes, in the private and voluntary sectors.

 If you want to do business with the public sector, you need to know what your customers will be looking for.
-This part aims to give you the information on race equality you will need to compete for local authority contracts.
-It should also help you to develop or improve your policies on race equality or equality of opportunity more generally.
+This part aims to give you the information on race equality you will need to compete for public authority contracts.
+It should also help you to develop or improve your policies on race equality, or equality of opportunity more generally.

 Many firms are now aware of the growing importance of equality.
-Increasingly, local authorities will want to know that the firms they do business with have good equality policies and practices.
+Increasingly, public authorities will want to know that the firms they do business with have good equality policies and practices.
 But the equality agenda is not just a public sector issue, nor should it be seen as a mere 'add-on' to what private and voluntary sector organisations are already doing.
 All firms must comply with non-discrimination law, and it is good practice to develop policies and practices that help you to do this.
 In a wider business context, promoting race equality is a central part of a sound business strategy.
 It is also central to meeting the objectives of any corporate social responsibility or diversity initiatives.

-Chapter 15 explains local authorities' legal duty to promote race equality, and how this duty affects the way they approach the procurement of goods, works, or services from external suppliers.
+Chapter 15 explains public authorities' new legal duty to promote race equality, and how this duty affects the way authorities approach the procurement of goods, works, or services from external suppliers.
 Chapter 16 contains guidance on how you can prepare for, and respond to, race equality matters in individual contracts.
-Chapter 17 takes a broader view, looking at ways in which you could take positive measures to promote race equality, within the context of local authority procurement, but also to benefit your firm, irrespective of who your customers might be.
-Chapter 18 has a checklist, which summarises the steps it will be useful for you to take, both immediately and when you are interested in a particular local authority contract.
+Chapter 17 takes a broader view, looking at ways in which you could take positive measures to promote race equality, within the context of public procurement, but also to benefit your firm, irrespective of who your customers might be.
+Chapter 18 has a checklist, which summarises the steps it will be useful for you to take, both immediately and when you are concerned with a particular public authority contract.

-Like part I, this part is not intended as a comprehensive guide to all the issues that might arise for suppliers, and we recommend that it should be used alongside other guidance on local authority procurement or race equality more generally.
+Like part I, this part is not intended as a comprehensive guide to all the issues that might arise for suppliers, and we recommend that it should be used alongside other guidance on public procurement or race equality more generally.

-31. A 'firm' is defined as any private or voluntary organisation, such as a company, partnership, charitable trust or other type of body, that is capable of entering into a contract to provide goods, works, or services.
+^{25.} A 'firm' is defined as any private or voluntary organisation, such as a company, partnership, charitable trust or other type of body, that is capable of entering into a contract to provide goods, works or services.

-Doing business with local authorities - a new agenda for race equality
+Doing business with public authorities - a new agenda for race equality

-Why should we want to do business with local authorities?
+Why should we want to do business with public authorities?

-Doing business with local authorities can be an attractive proposition.
+Doing business with public authorities can be an attractive proposition.

-- Local authorities can be good customers.
-EC rules, local government legislation, and their own standing orders require them to have procurement procedures that are open, fair, and non-discriminatory.
-They have to be honest and professional in the way they choose suppliers, and in any dealings with them. - Local authority contracts can offer a degree of financial certainty.
-This could help you to build your reputation and prepare for future contracts. - To meet their 'best value' duty, local authorities will want to work with you to improve the services you provide on their behalf. - Many local authorities now base their contract service specification on outcomes, which allows you to develop methods suitable to your firm and ways of working. - Local authorities are encouraged to work with contractors on a partnership, rather than adversarial, basis.
+- Public authorities can be good customers.
+EC rules and government policies require them to have procurement procedures that are open, fair, and non-discriminatory.
+They have to be honest and professional in the way they choose suppliers, and in any dealings with them. - Public authority contracts can offer a degree of financial certainty, which could help you to build your reputation and prepare for future contracts. - Many public authorities now base their contract service specification on outcomes, which allows you to develop methods suitable to your firm and ways of working. - Public authorities are encouraged to work with contractors on a partnership, rather than adversarial, basis.

-What's new in local authority procurement?
+What's new in public authority procurement?